 The minutes should list the participants, summarise the main results and state any oral requests.
 They must be signed by the examiner.
 Documents filed during a personal interview, such as new claims or an amended description, must be listed in the minutes and signed by the applicant/representative.

 With regard to weightier matters which are discussed, it should always be the aim when drafting the minutes to specify in concrete terms the topics discussed, together with any amendments agreed, any opposing views, the reasons for any change of opinion and any conclusions drawn, unless these are clear from other documents in the dossier.
 In particular, the reasons for any amendments required by the examiner should be clearly indicated.

 The minutes of interviews or telephone conversations should always indicate whether the next action is due to come from the applicant or the examiner.
-The minutes when dispatched to the applicant may:
+The minutes when despatched to the applicant may:

-However, a time limit may only be set in connection with the dispatch of minutes of an interview or telephone consultation if a communication from the Examining Division has been issued.
+However, a time limit may only be set in connection with the despatch of minutes of an interview or telephone consultation if a communication from the examining division has been issued.
 Otherwise the minutes must be sent as an annex to a first communication according to Art.
 94(3).